calliope1/BudgetApp/README.md

 ```
 These should both correspond to the server, which needs to be running for the app to work.
 Then build the APK and run it.

-Anyone that wants to can add extra features that they may feel are missing, such as:
+This app was built extremely quickly with heavy help from AI; I think I have spent about eight hours total on it, most of which was spent getting to grips with the Android Studio phone emulator.
+I wanted something very simple (essentially [Moneyfy](https://www.moneyfy.com), my preferred budgeting app) that would have a shared pool of expenses.
+However, no such thing existed and so I set out to create one.
+Now that it functions well enough, I am releasing it.
+That being said, anyone that wants to can add extra features that they may feel are missing, such as:
 * Additional languages
 * Editing server url
 * Editing shared secret
 These shouldn't be hard to implement, but I'm fairly happy with where the project is at for the moment, so I won't be adding these features any time soon.
 The only major update that I would consider is editing the server and app so that expenses are loaded per day, and then making it so that the app only loads expenses within a given week (swapping to different weeks by swiping left/right).

 # Server